 At Weill Cornell Medicine, we pride ourselves on innovative educational initiatives.
 We are constantly evaluating and enhancing the way we educate our residents.
 Our program director, faculty, and chief residents are thoroughly invested in the education of the residents and dedicate themselves to providing high quality learning both at and away from the bedside.
 Residents finish their three years of training prepared for a vast number of subspecialties and career pathways.

-With the recent addition of leased iPads® provided for every resident, there is a common space for learning, exploring, and understanding the practice of internal medicine.
 Every rotation has a comprehensive curriculum complete with recorded talks, sentinel articles, clear expectations, and board-like questions as an adjunct to the clinical experience.
-Other high yield resources have been built into the iPad learning environment which makes them easily accessible and completely searchable for the residents.
 Announcements and information are updated weekly with morning report topics, journal articles, and other hot topics.

 The 36-month experience results in well-balanced and highly effective training.
 Graduates routinely comment how well-prepared they feel for their next steps, whether that be fellowship training or a job.